The Disney World Monorail Resorts are some of the best places to stay on property. There’s just something special about being so close to the Magic.

 Contemporary Resort Dining

-California Grill: California Grill is a signature table-service restaurant at the top of the Contemporary.
+- California Grill: California Grill is a signature table-service restaurant at the top of the Contemporary.
 It’s my personal favorite Disney World restaurant.
-The food is outstanding and the views are breathtaking.
+The food is outstanding and the views of Magic Kingdom park and the fireworks are breathtaking.

-Contemporary Grounds: Contempo Grounds is the resort’s coffee bar.
+- Contemporary Grounds: Contemporary Grounds is the resort’s coffee bar.
 It has a number of coffees, teas, and smoothies.
 Baked goods are also available, making it a good stop for a quick breakfast.

 Final Thoughts on the Contemporary Resort